Gaël Monfils: Personal life

 Monfils is nicknamed "La Monf", or occasionally "Sliderman" due to his unusual sliding technique, especially on clay surfaces.
 He has a younger brother, Daryl, who plays tennis.
 Gaël and Daryl played doubles together in the 2012 Open Sud de France, losing in the first round.

 Monfils was considered an athletic prodigy at school and won the French under-13 and under-14 100m championships.
-It was only his love for tennis that stopped him going on to compete at a higher level.
+It was only his love for tennis that stopped him from going on to compete at a higher level.
 His coach is on record as saying that Monfils could have made the Olympic 100m final, such was his talent.